Research

 Before They Leave: The AI-Accelerated Knowledge Extraction Playbook for Key-Person Departure Risk

 The numbers are worse than most executives assume.
 IDC estimates companies lose $31.5 billion annually due to poor knowledge sharing.
-At the individual company

 March 2026